lj-ditrapani/make_html/README.markdown

 TODO
 ----

+- Create SWE 430 acceptance tests
+- Replace SWE 430 code to use this instead
+- Update Sofi's sites to use this
-- Add disable attribute parsing configuration property
+- Add "_disable attribute parsing_" configuration property
 - Add alternate input directory configuration property
 - Add alternate config.json folder path command line argument
 - Add test to capture that each folder config is copied fresh each time